Explore Ecuador's Natural Wonders

 Day 9-10: Cuenca

-• Money: While ATMs are widely available in cities, carry cash in smaller denominations for rural areas.
+Money: Carry cash in small denominations for rural areas.

-A three-week journey in Ecuador allows you to delve deeper into the country's diverse landscapes, rich cultural tapestry, and unparalleled biodiversity.
-This itinerary spans from the high Andean peaks to the lush Amazon basin, the stunning Pacific coast, and the enchanting Galápagos Islands, offering a comprehensive Ecuadorian adventure.
+A three-week journey in Ecuador allows you to delve deeper into the country's diverse landscapes, from high Andean peaks to the lush Amazon basin, stunning Pacific coast, and enchanting Galápagos Islands.

 Day 1-3: Quito

-• Explore the Old Town, a UNESCO World Heritage site, visit the Middle of the World Monument, and take a cable car up to Pichincha Volcano for panoramic city views.
+• Activities: Explore Old Town UNESCO site, Middle of the World Monument, cable car to Pichincha Volcano.

 Day 4: Otavalo